-Maurice Washington has earned immediate playing time as a true freshman.
-He has rushed for 187 yards and caught 12 passes for 91 yards in his five ames this season.
 After debuting with 34 rushing yards, 16 receiving yards and 50 yards from scrimmage in the season opener against Troy, Washington led Nebraska with 92 rushing yards on 14 carries against Troy.
 His 92 rushing yards were the most by a true freshman Husker running back since Imani Cross in 2012.
 Washington was limited to only three carries in his Big Ten debut at No. 19 Michigan.
 He then sat out the Purdue game after missing the entire week of practice due to an illness.
-He was used in a variety of ways in Nebraska's game at No. 16 Wisconsin, carrying the ball five times for 27 yards and adding four catches for 53 yards, setting career highs in receptions and receiving yards.
-He also took over duties as Nebraska's kickoff returner producing a career-long 25-yard return.
-Washington totaled a career-high 115 all-purpose yards against the Badgers.
-The next week at Northwestern, he returned a pair of kickoffs for 39 yards, including a career-ong 27-yard return.
+He was used in a variety of ways in Nebraska's game at No. 16 Wisconsin, carrying the ball five times for 27 yards and adding four catches for 53 yards, setting then-career highs in receptions and receiving yards.
+He also took over duties as Nebraska's kickoff returner and produced a 25-yard return en route to a then-career-high 115 all-purpose yards against the Badgers.
+The next week at Northwestern, he returned a pair of kickoffs for 39 yards, including a career-long 27-yard return.
 Washington also had nine carries for 32 yards against the Wildcats, including scoring his first career touchdown on a three-yard run in the fourth quarter.

 Before Nebraska (Trinity Christian Academy)